Kay Dickersin: Consumer engagement in research

 In 1986, one year after resuming her PhD work, Dickersin was diagnosed with invasive breast cancer.
 This led to her starting a breast cancer support group, Arm-in-Arm, with Marsha Oakley, and engagement in national and international consumer advocacy work, as a founding mother of the National Breast Cancer Coalition in 1991.
 Her papers related to the start of the NBCC are at the Schlesinger Library in Cambridge, Massachusetts.
-As the only scientist on the Board of Directors of the NBCC, Dickersin initiated a series of “teach-ins” for the Board designed to expose Board members to the underlying concepts in biology and epidemiology that they would need to be active contributors to the research agenda.
+As the only scientist on the Board of Directors of the NBCC, Dickersin initiated a series of "teach-ins" for the Board designed to expose Board members to the underlying concepts in biology and epidemiology that they would need to be active contributors to the research agenda.
 Teaching faculty included Francis Collins and others.
 This project expanded in 1995 to Project LEAD, a flagship science education program offered by NBCC to consumer advocates and still active in 2014.
 Her longstanding support for consumer and patient engagement in the research process is also evident from her involvement in the Department of Defense (DoD) Breast Cancer Programme.

 In 2003, Dickersin initiated a coalition of consumer and health advocacy groups (later named Consumers United for Evidence-based Healthcare or CUE.
 The idea behind CUE was to bring together consumer groups, who traditionally have not worked together, to form a professional organization for learning and networking.
 In addition to serving these functions, CUE helps scientist groups to identify consumers for meaningful engagement in research and on advisory and guideline panels.
-As of 2019, CUE is directed by Dr. Janice Bowie at Johns Hopkins.